ObsidianMiner/MageScript/MageScript Language Reference.md

 | `modulo`                               | Modulo (remainder)    | `%`               |
 | `to the power of`                      | Exponentiation        | `**`              |

-> These phrases allow chaining complex expressions within natural, spoken-like sentences.
+> These phrases allow chaining complex expressions within spoken sentences.

 ### 4. Lists & Arrays